 Really supportive.
-They love hearing about my latest finds and they always keep an eye on for things for me.
+They love hearing about my latest finds and they always keep an eye out for things for me.
 My friend’s Mum has even joined in and so far I have gotten a Pringle T-shirt and a tea-dress from her!

 What’s the hardest part about it?

 There hasn’t been really.
 There have been a few occasions where I have seen something ‘new’ but can’t buy it.
 That is just mildly irritating though.
 And even then, sometimes I have actually found something remarkably similar in a secondhand shop!
-What ever is hard about it pales in comparison to the feeling when you find a great item of clothing for under a fiver!
+Whatever is hard about it pales in comparison to the feeling when you find a great item of clothing for under a fiver!

 Is only buying secondhand at all restrictive?

 One of my early bargains, a crocheted jumper, got a mysterious stain on it.
 It was washed, dry cleaned, and treated but to no avail.
 Because I hadn’t got it from a high street store I couldn’t just go back and get another one.
 It had to be consigned to the recycle bin.
 And although I only paid £3.50 for it, I was really sad about it.